mamut-tme/nwis_uanalyst2000/README.md

 The software has also printing capabilities, one can print to LPT1-LPT3 and COM1-2 but also to a file (raw printer data is saved).
 The printer data contains an ESC/P code, which can be easily converted these days to something modern like PDF (using e.g. [PrinterToPDF](https://github.com/RWAP/PrinterToPDF/))

 ![startup_screen](images/startup_screen.png)\
 This is how the startup screen looks like (screenshot from Dosbox, so no cards are being detected).
-Please note, that there is a \mu character being shown.
+Please note, that there is a μ character being shown.
 If on your system there is a different character, then you have the wrong codepage (should be 437).